mattermost/mattermost-test-management/data/test-cases/cloud/in-product-purchase/test-3.md

 Test:

-Successfull purchase.
+successful purchase.

 - Follow steps in <test-1.md> to make a purchase.
 - Verify user is able to see Success screen to confirm the purchase.
 - Navigate to Billing Screen,
   - Verify billing details are displayed on the screen.
   - Total Price of purchase should be displayed
-  - Payment staus should be 'Paid' when successfull purchase is made
+  - Payment staus should be 'Paid' when successful purchase is made
   - Date of purchase should be displayed
   - Downloadable PDF link should be present

-Unsuccessfull purchase.
+Unsuccessful purchase.
 Due to payment failure.

 - The user should be able to see Failure screen in case payment fails
 - Navigate to Billing Screen,
   - Verify billing details are displayed on the screen.
   - Total Price of purchase should be displayed
-  - Payment staus should be 'failed' when successfull purchase is made
+  - Payment staus should be 'failed' when successful purchase is made
   - Date of purchase should be displayed
   - Downloadable PDF link should be present

 Email Veirfication

-- On successfull purchase, the admin should be recieving the email with invoice details.
+- On successful purchase, the admin should be recieving the email with invoice details.
 - Verify the price calculation and user seats displayed in the Email invoice should be same as see in Billing screen